Huddinge Municipality: History

-It is believed that the history of Huddinge goes back at least 1,000 years, to before the Viking Age.
-When hostile ships approached the community, the inhabitants of Huddinge would climb to high locations and light beacons.
-Beacons were located around the entirety of Lake Mälaren.
-Huddinge's coat of arms has its origins in this tradition.
-The name Huddinge is believed to come from the Uddung's - the first inhabitants in this area, which during the Iron Age lived on the shores of Lake Mälaren nearby Vårby.
+Huddinge is a locality believed to trace its origins back at least 1,000 years, preceding the Viking Age.
+In times of conflict, the inhabitants of Huddinge would ascend to elevated areas to light beacons as a warning signal against approaching hostile ships.
+This practice was common throughout the entirety of Lake Mälaren, where beacons were strategically placed.
+The coat of arms of Huddinge is derived from this tradition of beacon lighting.
+The name "Huddinge" is thought to be rooted in the term "Uddung," referring to the area's earliest known inhabitants.
+During the Iron Age, these individuals resided along the shores of Lake Mälaren.

 Split into two municipalities

-After years of protests from inhabitants and after much debate, it was decided in 2007 to hold a vote in 2008 regarding a split to make the eastern part of Huddinge its own municipality, named in published documents as Huddinge östra ("Huddinge East").
+After years of protests from inhabitants and after much debate, it was decided in 2007 to hold a referendum in 2008 regarding a split to make the eastern part of Huddinge its own municipality, named in published documents as Huddinge östra ("Huddinge East").
 However only the inhabitants of eastern Huddinge would be allowed to vote.
 This caused a major political split of opinions as the political opposition wanted to see a vote.
 At least 60% of the inhabitants of eastern Huddinge had to vote "yes" for the split for it to be approved.

 The referendum ended with a clear "no" to the split, ending the discussion.